 This phase entails the approval of the stakeholders when you have produced the deliverables.
 The project manager can end any contracts with consultants, external vendors, suppliers, or other third-party providers.
 All documentation will be archived after producing a final report.

 As a business owner, program management can bring about the cross-fertilization of ideas.
-With the Program Support Office becoming a central pool for information, you can have ideas on improved project management and methodology.
+With the Program Management Office becoming a central pool for information, you can have ideas on improved project management and methodology.
 There will also be clear responsibility for the function and consistency of reporting, management, and approach.
 You can hold all project records in one central repository.
 The program will also allow you to identify and forecast resource conflict early, and with that, you can change authorization with impact control and assessment.